Atanna128/Running-Around/README.md

 ### Unity

 ### Database
+- Currently this game can be played offline only, but we will support online version using online database - PostgreSQL
 - [PostgreSQL](https://www.elephantsql.com) - ElephantSQL automates every part of setup and running of PostgreSQL clusters.
 Available on all major cloud and application platforms all over the world.
 ---